joshuacox/katacoda-scenarios/IntroToGit/step3.md

 `man ls`{{execute}}

 ^ “manual” gives the manual page for any command i.e. `man ls` will give the manual page for ls.
-Type a `Q` to quit the manual pager.
+You will need to click on the terminal on the right and type a `Q` to quit the manual pager.

 `man git`{{execute}}

 ^ At some point you'll feel confident enough to just pull this page up for reference.
-Again type a `Q` to quit the manual pager.
+Again, you will need to click on the terminal on the right and type a `Q` to quit the manual pager.

 Click the continue button to continue.